Communication

 County Officials

-Board of supervisors members can better understand roadside management programs if the roadside manager provides quarterly reports and invites them on regular shop visits and tours.
-Engaging board of supervisors members in discussions aligned with their interests, such as spraying weeds and brush mulching, helps build a good relationship with the BOS.
+Members of the county board of supervisors can better understand roadside management programs if the roadside manager provides quarterly reports at board of supervisors meetings and invites supervisors on regular shop visits and tours.
+Engaging supervisors in discussions aligned with their interests, such as spraying weeds and brush mulching, helps build good relationships.

-For example, aggressively spraying noxious weeds during the peak months of June and July is one way to gain positive attention from board of supervisors officials.
-Demonstrating progress in problem areas through spraying and quantifying the work accomplished through acres treated shows the value of the roadside manager role.
-Showcasing individual projects and demonstrating equivalent effort in work compared to roads employees also helps garner support.
+For example, aggressively spraying noxious weeds during the peak months of June and July and communicating about that work to the supervisors via an email update is one way to gain positive attention.
+Demonstrating progress in problem areas by sharing pictures of spraying and quantifying the work in acres treated shows the value of the work of the roadside manager.
+Showcasing projects and showing the supervisors that the work of the roadside manager is just as integral as any other facet of county road maintenance also helps garner support.

 County Roads Department

-Keeping engineers and secondary roads superintendents updated about planned actions contributes to coordination and alignment with road projects.
-Involving secondary roads employees in brush control activities that transition from manual to more effective methods establishes positive rapport with the roads department.
+Keeping engineers and secondary roads superintendents updated about planned actions is key to maintaining alignment with road projects.
+Involving secondary roads employees in brush control activities that transition from manual to more effective methods establishes good rapport with the roads department.

-Offering training sessions on invasive plants, herbicide safety, and environmental concerns to secondary roads employees is beneficial.
+Offering training sessions to secondary roads employees on invasive plants, herbicide safety, and environmental concerns is beneficial for both departments.

 County Conservation

-Leveraging collaboration between departments, such as the Conservation Board and Public Works staff supports the transition toward an integrated approach in proposing ideas.
+Leveraging collaboration between departments, such as the conservation board and public works staff, supports the transition toward an integrated approach in proposing ideas.
+Many of the tips for internal communication for the county roads department listed above can also apply to the county conservation department.

 Reports About Iowa County Official Perspectives on Roadside Vegetation Management

-In 2016 and 2017 the TPC roadside program manager conducted LRTF-funded research with social scientists from the UNI Center for Behavioral Research on how county roadside managers, county engineers, county conservation board directors, and chairs of the boards of supervisors perceive roadside vegetation management.
-All Iowa county officials, regardless of if they had a roadside program or not, were surveyed.
+In 2016 and 2017, the Tallgrass Prairie Center (TPC) roadside program manager conducted research funded by the Living Roadway Trust Fund (LRTF) with social scientists from the UNI Center for Social and Behavioral Research on perceptions of roadside vegetation management from roadside managers, county engineers, county conservation board directors, and chairs of the boards of supervisors.
+Personnel from all Iowa county officials were surveyed, regardless of if they had a roadside program or not.

-Survey questions for roadside managers and engineers primarily focused on how respondents manage roadside vegetation.
-Example questions included the following:
+Survey questions for roadside managers and engineers primarily focused on how they manage roadside vegetation, such as:

 Survey questions for chairs of the board of supervisors and county conservation board directors included the following:

-Reports summarizing results from all of these surveys can be found on this webpage.
+Reports summarizing results from all of these surveys can be found on the Tallgrass Prairie Center's "Survey Reports" page.

 Landowners